adhi1910/AdEase_ml_intern_task/README.md

 NOTE:
     1. In text recognition, there are some extra features detected like symbols.
     2. Although manual cropping is not feasible, I could not find any ways to detect, so I am forced to choose manual.
-In my opinion, other options can be template matching (not advisable for all ads), training using the data containing logos, using pre-trained API (like google cloud vision API etc.)
+In my opinion, other options can be template matching (not advisable for all ads), training using the data containing logos, using pre-trained API (like google cloud vision API etc)